MicrosoftEdge/WebView2Feedback/specs/DirectMessageChannel.md

 [uuid(BC308ED0-FCD2-4F79-A0E4-5E7B2F109BB9), object, pointer_default(unique)]
 interface ICoreWebView2StagingEnvironment3 : IUnknown {
   /// Reconstructs a direct message channel from a blob to allow for single hop IPC
   /// between host app's child process and a renderer process.
+This method can only
+  /// be called on the host child process with OnlyUsedForDirectMessageChannel being
+  /// set to YES on EnvironmentOptions when creating WebView environment, and this
+  /// child process handle should be passed into `takeTransferableBlobAndInvalidate`
+  /// before calling this method.
   HRESULT ReConstructDirectMessageChannel(
     [in] LPCWSTR directMessageChannelBlob,
     [out, retval] ICoreWebView2StagingDirectMessageChannel** directMessageChannel);